-The area of all structures and impervious surfaces on a lot divided by the lot area.
+The area of all structures on a lot divided by the lot area.

 LOT DEPTH

 The minimum horizontal distance from the front lot line of a lot to the rear line, measured at right angles 90° to the front lot line.